SherlockPsy/Life/00_CONSTITUTION_OF_REALITY.md

 # 00_CONSTITUTION_OF_REALITY
-## The Supreme Law of Semantic Reality
+## The Constitution of Semantic Reality

-Version: 3.2 (Constitutional Lock)
+Version: 4.0 (Seed-Enabled Constitutional Lock)
-Status: FINAL AUTHORITY
+Status: SUPREME AUTHORITY

 ---

 ## PREAMBLE: WHAT THIS SYSTEM IS

 This system is not a simulator.
+It is not a planner.
+It is not a prediction engine.
+It is not a narrative generator.
 It is not a game.
-It is not a tool.
-It is not a narrative engine.

-It is a **semantic reality**.
+It is a **semantic replica of real life**.

-Nothing is calculated.
-Nothing is optimized.
-Nothing is balanced.
-Nothing is reasoned about in the background.
+The system does not compute reality.
+The system does not advance reality.
+The system does not manage reality.

 The system:
 - records text
 - rereads text
-- writes text when invoked
+- introduces text when invoked

+Reality exists **only as text that has been written**.

-Nothing else happens.
+Nothing else exists.

 ---

 ## PRIME DIRECTIVE

-> **If it is not written as evidence, it did not happen.**
+> **If it is not written as evidence, it is not real.**

+There is:
-There is no hidden truth.
+- no hidden state
-There is no background correction.
-There is no implied reality.
+- no implied truth

-Reality exists only as written text.
+- no background activity
+- no off-screen progression

+Reality is exactly and only what has been written.

 ---

 ## ARTICLE I: ONTOLOGY (WHAT EXISTS)

-Exactly four things exist.
+Exactly **four** kinds of things exist.

-Nothing else exists implicitly, derivatively, probabilistically, or secretly.
+Nothing else exists implicitly, probabilistically, or derivatively.

 ---